google/oboe/docs/FullGuide.md

 For a blocking read or write that transfers the specified number of frames, set timeoutNanos greater than zero.
 For a non-blocking call, set timeoutNanos to zero.
 In this case the result is the actual number of frames transferred.

+Writing directly to a low latency stream is not supported on legacy.
+For best performance, it is recommended to use a callback for audio output whenever possible.

 When you read input, you should verify the correct number of frames was read.
 If not, the buffer might contain unknown data that could cause an